LadnerLab/SplitBlastSlurm/README.md

   --time
                         Time to be allotted for each blast job to run.
 Format is that specified by slurm.
+[5:00] --mem
+  	 					Memory to be allotted for each blast job to run.
+						[4G]
-[5:00] --ns=NS, --nucSubject=NS
+  --ns=NS, --nucSubject=NS
                         Fasta file of nucleotide sequences to  compare the query sequences to.
 Will format if necessary.
 [None]